How to register in Berlin: A step-by-step guide

 Marle

 After arriving in your new home in Berlin, there are some bureaucratic hurdles you'll have to overcome to fully settle.
-No need to worry, although the word "bureaucracy" alone might tempt you to procrastinate: registering your new home in the city registration office in Berlin is a piece of cake.
-We’ll walk you through the registration process in Berlin and show you how to get it done in three easy steps.
+No need to worry, although the word "bureaucracy" alone might tempt you to procrastinate: registering in Berlin is a piece of cake.
+We’ll walk you through the registration process in Berlin and show you how to get it done in 3 easy steps.

 Why do I have to register in Berlin?

-Good to know: Even if you move within Berlin, you must register the address of your new flat within 2 weeks.
+Good to know: Even if you move within Berlin, you need to change the address of your new flat within 2 weeks.

 Step 1.
 Book an appointment at the Bürgeramt